 It has a strong link with a huge number of universities, and specialises in organising sporting events and developing sporting facilities from grass roots to elite level.
 Right To Play are proud to be the sole charity partner of BUCS since 2008; our fundraising message reaches hundreds of thousands of students through Right To Play's presence at BUCS organised events.

 There are plenty more opportunities for you to fundraise for Right To Play through BUCS, like having a sports social to raise money and awareness.
-The best way to find out more is to check out the info on our Right To Play Days, where you will find lists with plenty of great ideas to raise money, as well as handy resources like posters and links!
+Contact us to find out more.

 RAG (Raising and Giving Societies) raise money and awareness for charities including Right To Play.
 RAG is thought to raise between £8-10 million every year for various charities!